Kor746/DanCrawler/dancrawler/README.md

-# DanCrawler is an awesome webcrawler that collects the newest Trump tweets and articles.
+# DanCrawler is an awesome webcrawler that collects the newest tweets and articles.
 I created this using Python 3.4.1, Django web framework and sqlite3 db.
 I learned Django while doing this project.
 The only way to learn!

 !!!MAKE SURE YOU HAVE DJANGO INSTALLED!!!
 !!!MAKE SURE YOU PIP INSTALL ALL EXTERNAL MODULES!!!